 Don’t be greedy.
 To get serious monks to notice at all is expression enough of your power.

 The place is immaculate.

 So I see.
 Go and see Kahn, where is Amaya?

 Distracting gung fu practice.

 I’m going to have to deliver a lecture to the monks soon.
 I’ll talk about beauty, how it can be appreciated and not clung to.
 Life is beauty, to deny beauty is to deny life.

 Nikko, “We’re going to have to leave.
 Amaya has the monks in a demonstration frenzy.
 If we don’t go soon, it will take a week for the students to recover from the heightened intensity.”

 “Maybe she should make an appearance once a week, we’ll have the baddest fighters on the planet.”

 We have to go to Brooklyn anyway, I find Disciple Smits and ask him to have the car brought around.
 Janah bought an Escalade for the temple.
 It isn’t tricked out, it is roomy, good for picking up and delivering visitors.
 It allows guests, mostly dignitaries and masters, freedom from taxi fares or public transportation annoyances.
-We keep it in the garage of our building, at least we don’t have to pay the outrageous parking charges of Manhattan lots, and it stays covered and secure.
+We keep it in the garage of our building closest to the temple, at least we don’t have to pay the outrageous parking charges of Manhattan lots, and it stays covered and secure.

 I join Amaya, the monks stop practicing and turn to face me, I receive and return the requisite bows.